SatCloP/pyrtlib/docs/source/examples/plot_atmosphere.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-9

-This example shows how to use the :py:class:`pyrtlib.atmp.AtmosphericProfiles` method to generate temperature and relative humidity profiles
+This example shows how to use the :py:class:`pyrtlib.atmospheric_profiles.AtmosphericProfiles` method to generate temperature and relative humidity profiles

 ..
 GENERATED FROM PYTHON SOURCE LINES 11-96